A proposal submission form for a crowdfunding platform.

 Aside from these findings, particularly pertinent was feedback on the order of the content modules.
-While a minority of users did have a positive reaction to the story-forward sequence, a clear majority found the unorthodox sequence disorienting and expressed a strong preference for prototypes which were sequenced more traditionally (biographical and professional information of applicant ahead of project details).
+While a minority of users did have a positive reaction to the story-forward sequence (see Content Strategy above), a clear majority found the unorthodox sequence disorienting and expressed a strong preference for prototypes which were sequenced more traditionally (biographical and professional information of applicant ahead of project details).

-Here, Attention Decrement Hypothesis (ADH) (see Appendix) would suggest that by the time users got to the more important parts of the proposal, they would have less attention and other cognitive resources, than these sections deserved.
+Here, Attention Decrement Hypothesis (ADH, see Appendix) would suggest that by the time users got to the more important parts of the proposal, they would have less cognitive resources than these sections deserved.

 - [original presumption]: Users want to get through the proposal application as quickly as possible.
 PARTIALLY VALID